The Hidden Ways Your Outdated Software is Affecting Your Business

 - Are you regularly designing next-generation concepts?

 Identifying outdated software starts with what users see, but often the problems extend deeper.
-By working backwards from usability → sales → marketing → product management and UX, you can achieve a clearer picture of where your product’s biggest challenges are.
+By working backward from usability → sales → marketing → product management and UX, you can achieve a clearer picture of where your product’s biggest challenges are.
 And if you need help knowing what to do, don’t hesitate to reach out to me.
 I love a good Extreme Makeover: UI Edition.